wesone/wyne/README.md

 3. [IController](#icontroller) - Controller interface for the route
 4. [Request](#request) - A request instance will be passed to the controller
 5. [Response](#response) - A response instance will be passed to the controller
+6. [Validator](#validator) - A class to validate user input against a validation schema

 ## Router
 The router handles the HTTP request and calls the desired controller.